SwineHerd21/game-engine/README.md

 Currently runs on Linux through X11 and OpenGL.

 The engine will include only the most necessary generic things that are useful everywhere: rendering, audio handling, asset management, etc.
-Stuff like game objects/entities will not be included here.
+Stuff like game objects/entities will not be included here as their use really depends on the specific game.

 # Build